suurjaak/SQLitely/README.md

 Searching an opened database supports a simple Google-like [query syntax](http://suurjaak.github.io/SQLiteMate/help.html).
-You can use keywords to search from specific tables only (`table:foo`), or from certain dates only (`date:2012`, `date:2010..2013-06`).
+You can use keywords to search from specific tables and columns only (`table:foo`, `column:bar`), or from certain dates only (`date:2012`, `date:2010..2013-06`).
 Search supports wildcards, exact phrases, grouping, excluding, and either-or queries.